SpongePowered/SpongeDocs/source/plugins/message.rst

 .. tip ::

-    Read this `Wikipedia article <http://en.wikipedia.org/wiki/Builder_pattern>`__ for help understanding the purpose of the builder pattern in software design.
+    Read this `Wikipedia article about the builder pattern`_ for help understanding its purpose in software design.

 Colors
 ~~~~~~